-My very first contact with yoga was thanks to my mother, Sofia, who took up Hatha Yoga in 1980’s and eventually taught Yoga basics to students at the school where she was teaching art.
-At age 12, I was helping in her class, showing students how to do some of the poses.
-While studying the asanas and meeting like minded people, I discovered other aspects of yoga through books such as Bhagavad Gita, the crown jewel among other spiritual treasures originated from India.
+My very first contact with yoga was thanks to my mother Sofia, who learned Hatha Yoga in 1980-es, and taught Yoga to students at the local art school which she directed.
+Sometimes I was her demo model, showing students how to get into some of the asanas.
+Eventually I discovered there are other-spiritual aspects of yoga by reading Bhagavad Gita, – the crown jewel among other spiritual treasures originated from India.

-Shortly after I moved to Los Angeles, I met Chris Stein, my first Iyengar yoga teacher at Govinda’s yoga studio.
-I will forever be grateful to Chris for her generous way of teaching and seeing the potential in me.
-The Iyengar Yoga method was an illuminating and transformative experience for me.
-In November 2001, I traveled to Pune and studied with the Iyengar family at world famous RIYMI.
-After a comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with Karin O’Cannon, I was certified in the Iyengar method of teaching, which has influenced millions of people around the world.
+Shortly after I moved to Los Angeles, I met Christine Stein, who introduced me to the Iyengar Yoga method which was a transformative experience for me.
+In 2001, I for the first time traveled to Pune and studied with the Iyengar family at world famous RIMYI Institute.
+After a couple of more trips and comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with senior teacher Karin O’Bannon, I was certified in the Iyengar method of teaching, which has influenced millions of yoga practitioners around the world.

-When teaching, I strive to share my experience from studying with my teachers, and watch the students in front of me closely to help them grasp the subject, refining the asanas methodically progressing step by step.
-I continue to improve my knowledge of yoga by regularly attending workshops and teacher trainings by foremost Yoga teachers around the world.
-It makes me happy when I am able to help my fellow students to gradually advance beyond their perceived limits and succeed in their practice doing what seemed “impossible” just several months ago.
+I subscribe to philosophy -”student first” and continue to improve my practical knowledge by regularly attending workshops and teacher trainings with some of the most respected and reputable teachers around the world.
+It’s rewarding for me to be able to help my fellow students to gradually advance beyond their perceived limits and succeed in their practice doing what seemed “impossible” just several months/years ago.

 Thank you for visiting!